 So, I get it – for anyone who finds marketing less than thrilling, it must be easier still to leave email marketing out of the mix because it would only add more admin work when you would rather be out there creating photographs instead.

-But ignoring email as a marketing tool can be a huge mistake.
+As you’ll see from the rest of this article, ignoring email as a marketing tool can be a huge mistake…

 One I learned from personal experience!